gagan-mahesh/capstonephase2/Capstone_Phase2/README.md

 #### Browser
 4. localhost:8000/summary?count=3 [this extracts top 3 tweets...]
 5. Open another tab and localhost:8000/results [Keep refreshing this page to see top 5 tweets being displayed as and when job is processed from the redis queue]

+## EMOTION
+pip install emoji if not installed download emotion_model, emotion_tokeniser folder and dense.pkl file from the google drive run app.py
+/emotion is the route